a1291762/wallpaper_helper/README.md

 - Space toggles preview of the cropped image
 - If the same image exists in the originals directory, a * is displayed in the title bar
 - Press O to toggle the original image
+- Original can be in a format other than JPG (wallpaper is always JPG)

 # TODO